vlcakx90/QuackC2/README.md

 # QuackC2
 ### About
-My next Command and Control framework using lessons learned from [IronHelm](https://github.com/vlcakx90/IronHelm).
-- Will use the  [C2 Comms Spec: OST-C2-Spec](https://github.com/rasta-mouse/ost-c2-spec?tab=readme-ov-file#link-pass-thru) for communication/command specification.
-- Will generally follow the design of [Cobalt Strike](https://www.cobaltstrike.com/)
-- Will be partly or entirely written in Rust
-- Serve as a project for me to learn and have fun :)
+A Command and Control framework inspired by Cobalt Strike and expanding on experience building [IronHelm](https://github.com/vlcakx90/IronHelm) (my first C2), this project is built using Rust, C, and C# and leverages the [C2 Comms Spec: OST-C2-Spec](https://github.com/rasta-mouse/ost-c2-spec?tab=readme-ov-file#link-pass-thru), C2 profiles for configurability, position independent DLL (PIC DLL), and aggressor-like scripting.

 # Proposed Design
 ### Project Layout